chromaui/chromatic-docs/src/content/guides/globs.md

 Chromatic options like `onlyStoryFiles` and `externals` allow you to include or exclude specific files or directories.
 You can specify a single file, a list using an array or by passing the CLI flag multiple times.
 Additionally, you can use wildcard characters known as [glob patterns](https://code.visualstudio.com/docs/editor/glob-patterns) to define sets of files or directories.

 Chromatic handles globs using [picomatch](https://www.npmjs.com/package/picomatch).
-Refer to the [picomatch documentation](https://github.com/micromatch/picomatch?tab=readme-ov-file#globbing-features) for a complete overview of the syntax.
+For a complete overview of the syntax, refer to the [picomatch documentation](https://github.com/micromatch/picomatch?tab=readme-ov-file#globbing-features).

 ## How to verify your glob pattern